Science in the ancient world: Archaeology

 Following the Late Bronze Age collapse, the practice of various sciences continued in post–Iron Age Mesopotamia.
 For instance, in the nascent history of archaeology, king Nabonidus of the Neo-Babylonian Empire was a pioneer in the analysis of artifacts.
 Foundation deposits of king Naram-Sin of the Akkadian Empire dated circa 2200 BC were discovered and analyzed by Nabonidus around the 550 BC.
 These deposits belonged to the temples of Shamash the sun god and the warrior goddess Annunitum in Sippar, and Naram-Sin's temple to the moon god in Harran, which were restored by Nabonidus.
 Nabonidus was the first known figure in history to make an attempt at dating archaeological artifacts found at excavated sites, though his estimates were inaccurate by hundreds of years.

 Egypt

+Megaliths from Nabta Playa, constructed by Neolithic populations, located in Aswan, Upper Egypt.
+Excavations of the megalith structures were completed in 2008.

+Neolithic inhabitants constructed Nabta Playa megalithic structures, in Aswan located in Upper Egypt.
+These structures served to coordinate astronomical observations, religious practices and alignment with solar patterns and annual flooding cycles.
+These practices have been linked with the emergence of cosmology in Old Kingdom Egypt.

+Archaeological evidence has suggested that the Ancient Egyptian counting system had origins in Sub-Saharan Africa.
+Also, fractal geometry designs which are widespread among Sub-Saharan African cultures are also found in Egyptian architecture and cosmological signs.The Ishango bone, according to scholar Alexander Marshack, may have influenced the later development of mathematics in Egypt as, like some entries on the Ishango bone, Egyptian arithmetic also made use of multiplication by 2; this however, is disputed.

 Significant advances in ancient Egypt included astronomy, mathematics, and medicine.
 Egypt was also a centre of alchemical research for much of the Western world.